 - The MarineFisheries Commercial Lobster & Crab Regulations and Recreational Saltwater Fishing Regulations provide permit requirements, including catch size, catch limits, gear restrictions, and rules on the catching of egg-bearing and v-notched lobsters.
 See the MarineFisheries Advisories page for current regulations affecting commercial and recreational pot gear fishermen, including rules about the Massachusetts Large Whale Seasonal Trap Gear Closure Area and other requirements around Cape Cod.

 - The MarineFisheries Massachusetts Saltwater Recreational Fishing Guide (specifically, the “Lobster & Crab” tab) offers a compilation of recreational lobster permit information, including gear rules and how to measure lobsters for legal catch.

 - Lobster Tales: The Massachusetts Lobster Fishery (PDF, 333 KB), an article from the Spring 2009 issue of Edible South Shore, tells the story of the lobster industry and conservation efforts from the perspective of a Massachusetts commercial lobsterman of over three decades.

-- For detailed information about other sources of marine debris and how you can help clean the shores of this trash or even reuse a few items, see CZM’s COASTSWEEP - More on Marine Debris and these CZ-Tips: Recycle to Reduce Marine Debris and Repurposing with a Purpose.
+- For detailed information about other sources of marine debris and how you can help clean the shores of this trash or even reuse a few items, see CZM’s COASTSWEEP - More on Marine Debris and this CZ-Tip: Repurposing with a Purpose.

 - Young lobsters hide in seaweeds and rocky habitats near the shore where they are able to escape predators and find food.
 Larger adult lobsters are more migratory, inhabiting warmer coastal waters in the summer, but heading to deeper waters in the winter to avoid turbulence.